tutek1/DTLabs/01_Basics/lab01.md

 ## Godot UI
 Duration: hh:mm:ss

-Now with the project open it might a bit overwhelming to orient yourself in the **Godot UI** so let's have a look at it.
+Now with the project open it might a bit overwhelming to orient yourself in the **Godot UI** so let's take a look at it.

 ![](img/GodotUI.png)